szoftveres/RF_Microwave/radar/README.md

 ### Build

+Components mounted on an aluminum backplane:

 ![boards_annotated](boards_annotated.jpg)

+#### FMCW Radar Parameters

-The sweep periodicity is set to approximately 100 Hz, with the sweep span being roughly 30 MHz.
+The sweep periodicity is set to approximately 100 Hz (10ms period), with the sweep span being roughly 30 MHz.
 This gives a 3 GHz/sec chirp steepness.
 With c (speed of light) being approximately 300000 km/sec, the different target distances and associated baseband frequencies can easily be calulated:

 15m distance -> 30m roudtrip -> 100ns time of fligt -> 300Hz baseband

 150m distance -> 300m roudtrip -> 1us time of flight -> 3kHz baseband

-Theoretical resolution is 5m, the radar is only detectig the magnitude of the baseband frequencies (ignoring the phase) at approximately 100Hz steps.
+The processing script gathers samples and runs FFT on the full length of each sweep, hence the FFT bucket resolution is 100Hz, giving a physical resolution of 5m / FFT bucket to this radar (the radar is only detectig the magnitude of the baseband frequencies - ignoring the phase).
-The audio interface can reliably record frequencies up to at least ~15kHz, which gives a theoretical range of ~750 m (1/2 mile).
+The audio interface can reliably record frequencies up to at least ~15kHz, which sets the sample-rate limited range to ~750 m (1/2 mile).

 #### Estimating the noise- and ADC limited range

 First some assumptions have to be made about the target - for simplicity, let's assume that it can be modeled as an antenna with +9 dBi gain (same as what this radar is using for Tx and Rx antennas) that reflects 100% of its received power back.
 Tx power of the radar is +7 dBm; approximately 20 kHz bandwidth is needed for analog processing and the LNA has approximately 2.5 dB noise figure; this brings the minimum noise limited signal level at the input of the LNA to approximately -128 dBm at room temperature.
 Both (Tx and Rx) antennas have approximately +9 dBi gain.
 Calculating with Friis path loss for each path (out and return) gives a noise-limited range of approximately 500m.

 The ADC of the audio interface is recording with 16 bit resolution.
-For 1Vpp full signal level, the magnitude of one symbol out of 65536 is approximately 15 uVpp, which translates to -92 dBm signal level, which can easily be reached with the combined gain of the LNA (+18 dB) and the analog front-end (> +80 dB above 3kHz), at 7 dB mixer conversion loss.
+Relative to 1Vpp full signal level, the magnitude of one symbol out of 65536 is approximately 15 uVpp, which translates to -92 dBm signal level - this is the minimum detectable signal level by the ADC.
+When the previously calculated, -128dBm (noise-limit minimum level) signal reaches the LNA, it gets amplified sufficiently by the combined gain of the LNA (+18 dB) and the analog front-end (> +80 dB above 3kHz), at 7 dB mixer conversion loss, to easily surpass this level.
+Consequently, the ADC bit-resolution is not a factor.

 ### Testing and processing